 I wake up, like any other woman, run my fingers through my long, bed-head hair, wishing I could stay asleep, and go to pour some cereal and coffee for breakfast.
-I decide to check my Twitter and my Facebook page, and in my feed I see a Thought Catalog post that looks interesting.
+I decided to check my Twitter and my Facebook page, and in my feed, I see a Thought Catalog post that looks interesting.
 I click, I read, I find a little bit of inspiration.

 “I wonder if you had leveled with me about your intrigue with these men who look like women, or women with the parts of men, I wouldn’t be so scared.
 Scared of not knowing you, of life as the fool who blindly trusts while you meet escorts, the partner who will never understand you or your fascination with what I cruelly call “things.”

 At least she had the dignity to acknowledge that it just MIGHT be a bit more proper to refer to trans women as women (albeit with unnecessary qualifiers which attach sexual dimorphism, itself not always a reality, inextricably to gender identity).
 I read on as she described her horror at her “otherwise straight” boyfriend being attracted to…women.
 The author continues to fish for sympathy through meandering paragraphs musing on the ubiquity of porn in society for several more vapid stanzas as she puts on full display her contempt for trans women, who she not only views as inferior women, but inferior human beings.

 Don’t get me wrong.
 Trans fetishization is creepy.
 I don’t like to be thought of as anyone’s fetish, and the porn industry is certainly not kind to us.
 Slurs (that the author uses) like “tranny” and “shemale” are common porn descriptors for a genre in which the objective is titillation at our objectification and humiliation.
 I think the author had a shitty boyfriend, and I am not going to dispute that.
 It’s beside the point.